 1. Cheap meals for breakfast

 Buy oatmeal in bulk - much less expensive than the instant packages which are also loaded with sugar.
 The thick, old-fashioned oats are more substantial than the quick oats.
+Soak them over night and cook them in a double boiler over water.

 Now you can take all the time you want getting your self and your kids up and ready while your breakfast cooks unattended.
 Towards the end of cooking add in anything you like.
 Sliced bananas and walnuts, raisins, chopped apricots, cinnamon, sunflower seeds, ground flax seeds, fresh or frozen berries.